 The college encourages students to study abroad through special academic programs.
 Students have explored media production and cultural studies in South Korea, participated in archaeological digs in Israel and Iceland, studied political systems in Argentina, made documentary films in India, and sharpened their artistic skills in Italy and France, just to name a few.
 They often assist in their professors’ research, engaging in cutting-edge investigations while exploring a part of the world they may not have seen on their own.

-The center’s career coaches have assisted students with their applications for various prestigious scholarships and competitive fellowships, such as the America Needs You Fellowship Program, Basta Fellows Program, Goldsmith Scholars Program, Girls Who Code, and Jeanette K. Watson Fellowship Program.
-These connections are opportunities are offered through our alumni and internship panels, job and internship fairs, job/internship database, company visits, career conferences, and mentor program.
+The center’s career coaches have assisted students with their applications for various prestigious scholarships and competitive fellowships.
+Many connections and opportunities are offered through our alumni and internship panels, job and internship fairs, job/internship database, company visits, career conferences, and mentor program.
 With generous donations from Brooklyn College alums, the center provides more than $100,000 a year in stipends to help students afford unpaid internships.
 It is devoted to leveling the playing field for socioeconomically disadvantaged students and giving everyone the opportunity to succeed within the professional realm.
-The center’s career coaches and mentors come from a wide range of backgrounds, and are therefore able to offer an enhanced understanding of a student’s unique circumstances and challenges.

 Working with the Brooklyn College Foundation and the Office of Alumni Engagement, the Magner Center has coordinated for hundreds of prominent alumni to speak on campus over the years, including Johnson & Johnson’s chief medical officer, Joanne Waldstreicher ’81; former global CEO of Deloitte Touche Tohmatsu Limited, Barry Salzberg ’74; Emmy Award–winning actor Jimmy Smits ’80; New York Knicks vice president of public relations, Jonathan Supranowitz ’94; executive director, Inclusion & Diversity, The Estée Lauder Companies Inc., Irene Waxman ’70; film, television, and theater director, Joel Zwick ’61; sports agent, Jeffrey S. Fried ’80; and chief human resources & global diversity officer, Discovery Communications, Adria Alpert Romm ’77.